-Effective January 1, 2009, we adopted the provisions of Statement of Financial Accounting Standards ("SFAS") 160, Noncontrolling Interests in Consolidated Financial Statements.
+Effective January 1, 2009, we adopted the provisions of Statement of Financial Accounting Standards ("SFAS") 160, Noncontrolling Interests in Consolidated Financial Statements - an amendment of ARB No. 51 (FASB Accounting Standards Codification ("ASC") 810).
 SFAS 160 established accounting and reporting standards for noncontrolling interests, which were previously identified as Parent interest in our financial statements.
-This new standard requires, among other things, that (i) noncontrolling interests be presented as a component of equity on our consolidated balance sheet (i.e., elimination of the "mezzanine" presentation previously used for Parent interest); and (ii) elimination of "Parent interest in income of subsidiaries" amounts as a deduction in deriving net income or loss and, as a result, that net income or loss be allocated between the reporting entity's unitholders and us on one hand and noncontrolling interests on the other.
+This new standard requires, among other things, that (i) noncontrolling interests be presented as a component of equity on our consolidated balance sheet (i.e., elimination of the "mezzanine" presentation previously used for Parent interest); (ii) elimination of "Parent interest in income of subsidiaries" amounts as a deduction in deriving net income or loss and, as a result, that net income or loss be allocated between controlling and noncontrolling interests; and (iii) comprehensive income or loss to be allocated between controlling and noncontrolling interest.
+Earnings per unit amounts are not affected by these changes.